While most riders love seeing amazing wildlife on their ride, almost every rider has a story about creating or almost becoming roadkill.

 If there is dense bush on one side of the road, ride close to the edge of the lane as far away from the bush as possible.
 In remote country regions, you can even ride on the opposite side of the road for a short while to give you as much distance as possible from animals lurking in roadside bushes and trees.
 The common country tip is to ride in the centre of the road to give yourself the maximum buffer zone.

-Slow down when the danger increases, such as if dense bush is close to the road, or when entering a national park or when riding through unfenced farming land.
+Slow down when the danger increases, if dense bush is close to the road, or when entering a national park or when riding through unfenced farming land.
 If you do encounter an animal on the road, the only way to avoid hitting it is to slow down.
 Hitting or glancing even a small animal at speed can send you flying.
 Wash off as much speed as you can and hold your course.
 Wait until the last second to decide on avoidance action.

 Some animals behave more predictably than others.
 Usually packs of animals will head in the same direction, so you simply aim for the rear of the pack.
 However, I’ve aimed for the rear of a herd of sheep only to have them do a complete u-turn (ewe-turn?) and surround my bike.
 Luckily I was able to slow down and just bounce off a couple.